MiroslavMagnin/health-tracker/README.md

 - Docker

 # 🤔 About the project
 Health-tracker is a microservices-based application designed to monitor users' health.
-The project consists of several services, including gateway-service, auth-service, and users-service.

 As part of this project, 4 services have been developed, the names of which are:
 - gateway-service